 What Defines Us

-- Interdisciplinary, collaborative approaches in research and academics
+- An interdisciplinary, collaborative approach to research and academics

-- Emphasis on reflecting and promoting diversity in health settings
+- An emphasis on reflecting and promoting diversity in health settings

 - Engagement in global health education and issues